English coffeehouses in the 17th and 18th centuries: Women

 Cowan cites a handful of instances in which women were allowed to frequent English coffeehouses: When partaking in business ventures, in Bath, where female sociability was more readily accepted, in gambling/coffeehouses, and while auctions were held within coffeehouses, as a woman acted in the service of her household.
 Historians have accounted for female involvement in the male public sphere of the coffeehouse by evaluating female news hawkers who enter temporarily within a male-dominated coffeehouse.
 Paula McDowell has argued that these women "were anything but the passive distributors of other people's political ideas."
 In addition, as McDowell's study shows, female hawkers "shap[ed] the modes and forms of political discourse through their understanding of their customer's desires for news and print ephemera."
 Nonetheless, McDowell and Cowan agree that although female workers may have been physically within the male public sphere of the coffeehouse, their rank and gender prevented them from fully participating within the sphere.
 The presence of women within coffeehouses in general did not mean that they participated equally in the public sphere of coffeehouses.
 Cowan points to female proprietors of coffeehouses, known as "coffee-women", as a pertinent example of women's presence in, while not necessarily participating in, the public realm of coffeehouses.
 They acted as proprietors of the establishment as well as coffee servers, while not necessarily taking part in coffeehouse conversation.
 Famous female coffeehouse proprietors are Anne Rochford and Moll King, who subsequently became publicly satirised figures.
+A common art piece showing women as satirical figures can be in the “A Mad Dog in a Coffee House” it’s a satirical piece, showing men running away from a rabid dog that has entered the establishment, the men have cartoonish expressions, while the woman serving coffee is beautiful and has a calm expression, even when a man attempts to crawl under her dress.
+This piece was meant to poke at effeminacy during the period, where men had a large concern of having too many feminine characteristics.